How to Prevent Disease & Death in Chickens

 The region in which you live will present its own unique challenges to your flock’s health.
 Learning to raise chickens in your specific region is part of the responsibility of raising a homestead flock.

 In my article, Regional Chicken Keeping Considerations, I go over a couple of the most common regions and provide some tips for raising chickens in each region.
-How you care for your flock will defer from other chicken keepers based on what region you live in.
+How you care for your flock will differ from other homesteaders based on what region you live in.

 Some common regional differences that you will have to consider are:

-• is your region known for specific weather patterns? (hurricanes, windiness, etc…)
+• Is your region known for specific weather patterns? (hurricanes, flooding, windiness, etc…)

-Extreme cold, extreme heat, windiness, excessive mud, and other regional factors can all have an impact on the health of your specific flock.
-Knowing how to deal with these conditions will help you prevent disease and death in your homestead flock.
+Extreme cold, extreme heat, windiness, excessive mud, and other regional factors can all have an impact on the health of your flock.
+Being prepared to deal with these conditions will help you prevent disease and death in your homestead flock.

 • Save